 It is a Welsh medium setting but children from English speaking homes also attend.
-Fourteen children come from homes where Welsh is the first language and the remainder from homes in which English is the main language.
-Children from ethnic minorities are welcome although there were none present during the inspection.
-At present three children are identified as having additional learning needs.
+Three funded children come from homes where Welsh is the first language and are welcome although there were none present during the inspection.
+At the time of the inspection no children are identified as having additional learning needs.

-Two practitioners are employed full time and three part time; all work with the children including the leader.
-Four have NVQ level 3 qualifications in early years education.
-Two practitioners have received training for the Foundation Phase.
-All have received training in child protection and first aid.
+Two practitioners are employed who carry out the roles of co-leaders.
+Both work with the children.
+Both have appropriate qualifications and experience in early years education.
+Both have received training for the Foundation Phase, child protection and safety and first aid.

-The setting is managed by a management committee.
-The last inspection by Care and Social Services Inspectorate Wales was conducted on 5th July 2011 and the nursery was inspected by Estyn in July 2006.
+The last inspection by Care and Social Services Inspectorate Wales was conducted on 11th July 2012 and the nursery was inspected by Estyn in January 2006.